CHILD SUPPORT LAWYER PROUDLY SERVING SANTA ROSA AND ALL OF SONOMA COUNTY

 The cost of living in California can be challenging, requiring both parents to work outside of the home, oftentimes.
 California law establishes that both parents have equal responsibility for the financial support of their children, up to the age of 19 years old and sometimes into adulthood.
 On top of that, if the child is incapacitated in any way, the courts enforce the continued support of an adult child.

 When facing the prospect of divorce, the matter of child support is undoubtedly at the forefront of your mind.
 The worries of how a divorce will affect a child are already substantial, without having to worry about how their financial needs will be met after the disruption of a divorce.
-The attorneys at the Law Office of Carolyn Vandyk understand this intense burden and know exactly how to help.
+The attorneys at Vandyk Law understand this intense burden and know exactly how to help.
 We have years of experience assisting individuals in just your same circumstances.

 Examples of Qualifying Income